 Some great snack options include trail mix, fruit leather, granola bars, almond butter pouches and jerky.
 No matter what, make sure your trail treats are durable and can stand up to extreme weather and shifting gear.
 (No one wants to snack on a sad and mushy poo-like brownie after a tough couple of miles in the hot sun.)
 While nutrients and calories are pretty easy to maintain with snacks and meals, make sure you’re getting plenty of electrolytes, too.
 This can either be done using common sports drink powders, energy chews, or through salty food choices such as jerky or bullion.

 Dehydrated meals are pretty amazing these days thanks in part to small, female-owned backpacking food companies.
 Heather’s Choice, Packit Gourmet, Outdoor Herbivore, TrailDrops, Outdoor Pantry and Next Mile Meals are all owned by adventurous women who create delicious options for your trekking adventures.
 We’re talking stuff like African Peanut Stew, Tex Mex Breakfast Tacos, Quinoa Vegetable Soup, Cherry Vanilla Oatmeal, Yakatori Chicken with Japanese Fried Rice, and Coconut Chicken Curry.
 (Need we go on?)
 Many of these companies provide vegetarian, vegan, and gluten-free options as well.
 Make sure you give yourself plenty of variety.
+There are also tons of pie iron recipes to try and make over a campfire, so you can make pizza or cookies.
 As you can clearly see, there’s zero need to eat cheesy rice three nights in a row.
 It’s a boost to your morale and mental state to have something new to look forward to each time you break for a meal.